Mindful Parenting: Your #1 Responsibility as a Parent

 Your child is fairly certain to act like a child, which means someone who is still learning, has different priorities than you do, and can’t always manage her feelings or actions.
 Her childish behavior is guaranteed, at times, to push your buttons.
 The problem is when we begin acting like a child, too.
 Someone has to act like a grown-up, if we want our child to learn how!
-If, instead, we can stay mindful—meaning we notice our emotions and let them pass without acting on them—we model emotional regulation, and our children learn from watching us.
+If, instead, we can stay mindful—meaning we notice our emotions but make a conscious, responsible choice about how to act on them—we model emotional regulation, and our children learn from watching us.

 There's a reason the airlines tell us to put on our own oxygen masks first.
 Kids can't reach those masks or be relied on to use them properly.
 If we lose function, our kids can't save us, or themselves.
 So even if we would sacrifice ourselves to save our kids, it's our responsibility to put on our own masks first.